 Causes and Symptoms of Mild Digestive Upsets in Cats and Dogs

 When a pet is not feeling well because of a digestive upset, they have a natural instinct to isolate themselves by moving to a dark, quiet hiding place where they feel safe and secure.
-This is normal behavior and as pet parents we should help provide protection and comfort from other animals or stressors so they can recover more quickly.
+This is normal behavior, and it is important to provide protection and comfort from other animals or stressors during this time so they can recover faster.

 Treatment and Prevention of Digestive Problems in Dogs and Cats

 In many cases, the best course of treatment for digestive problems in dogs in cats is to be patient and watchful.
-Dogs and cats will usually eliminate the cause of the digestive upset naturally from their bodies within 12 to 24 hours and recover on their own under the watchful eye of the pet parent.
+Dogs and cats will usually eliminate the cause of the digestive upset naturally from their bodies within 12 to 24 hours and recover on their own under the watchful eye of their owner.
 For this reason, prevention is the best strategy when it comes to digestive upsets in cats and dogs.

-The best thing a pet parent can do to prevent digestive upsets in cats and dogs is to feed a consistent balanced and nutritionally appropriate diet according to the animal’s body weight, stage of life and level of activity.
-Digestive upsets can occur when you change your pets’ foods, so it is best to stay consistent and feed the same food every day at the same time — or as close as possible.
-Establish a routine.
-If you must switch brands of food, do it slowly by mixing the old and new in increments while gradually increasing the new brand at each meal.
+The best thing to do to prevent digestive upsets in cats and dogs is to feed a consistent balanced and nutritionally appropriate diet according to the animal’s body weight, stage of life and level of activity.
+Digestive upsets can occur when pets’ food is changed, so it is best to stay consistent and feed the same food every day at the same time — or as close as possible.
+Pets thrive on a routine.
+If a pet owner must switch brands of food, they should be advised to do it slowly by mixing the old and new in increments while gradually increasing the new brand at each meal.

-Additionally, make sure you are providing a comfortable environment for your pet to reduce stress factors.
-Ensure they are provided fresh, clean water to stay hydrated and avoiding anything that could be stressful for the animal when they are feeling vulnerable.
+Another thing to keep in mind is to make sure pets are provided a comfortable environment to reduce stress factors.
+Ensure they are provided with fresh, clean water to stay hydrated and avoid anything that could be stressful for the animal when they are feeling vulnerable.

-If you think your pet has digestive problems, start by reducing or removing their food for 12 to 24 hours, but make sure they stay hydrated with fresh, clean water.
-Your dog or cat will benefit from the short break in food intake and may allow the gastrointestinal tract to calm down and re-establish its normal microflora population.
-It may help to offer your family companion some bone broth or clear soup to help maintain energy and provide hydration.
-If after a day or so they begin to show signs of wanting food, that is a good sign and it’s all right to offer them soup and solid food.
-If they continue to be sick, then it is imperative you take them to the veterinarian immediately.
+If it is suspected that a pet has digestive problems, pet owners can start by reducing or removing their food for 12 to 24 hours, and make sure they stay hydrated with fresh, clean water.
+A dog or cat will benefit from the short break in food intake and may allow the gastrointestinal tract to calm down and re-establish its normal microflora population.
+It may be beneficial to offer them some bone broth or clear soup to help maintain energy and provide hydration.
+If after a day or so they begin to show interest in food, that is a good sign, and it is all right to offer them soup and solid food.
+If they continue to be sick, then it is imperative they are taken to the veterinarian immediately.

 Prevent Digestive Problems in Dogs and Cats with Balanced Nutrition and Care

 Digestive problems in dogs and cats are a common occurrence and vary in severity.
-With proper care and nutrition, pet parents can reduce the prevalence of digestive upsets in cats and dogs and keep their companions happy, healthy and comfortable.
+With proper care and nutrition, together we can reduce the prevalence of digestive upsets in cats and dogs and keep their companions happy, healthy and comfortable.

-To learn more about including pet food with performance trace minerals in your pet’s nutritional program, contact your Zinpro representative today.
+To learn more about including pet food with Zinpro Performance Minerals in pets’ nutritional program, contact your Zinpro representative today.